 Hard, sticky and chewy foods break and pull brackets and wires out of place, which will cause some discomfort from poking wires, loose ligatures, and loose brackets.

-This time, you'll see some of the problems that could happen with braces - and what our patients do to make themselves comfortable.
+This time, you will see some of the problems that could happen with braces - and what our patients do to make themselves comfortable.

 Tools & Supplies

 - Topical Anesthetic (such as Orabase or Ora-Gel)

 Patients take care of most braces problems on their own.
 Only the most severe emergencies require immediate attention by an orthodontist.

 The following orthodontic problems and their treatments are listed in the order of the least severe to the most severe.

 Food caught around braces is not an emergency, but can be a little uncomfortable or embarrassing for the braces wearing patient.
 It is easily fixed with a piece of dental floss.
 Try tying a small knot in the middle of the floss to help remove the food, or use an interproximal brush or toothpick to dislodge food caught between teeth and braces.

 Loose Rubber Band